AnnaVitali/WebXR-BabylonJS-examples/README.md

 Further information can be found at the following link: [MRT tutorial](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01)

-## SimpleCì Cube Interaction example
+## SimpleCÃ¬ Cube Interaction example

 This example refers to the tutorial available in the Microsoft documentation concerning the usage of WebXR.